ganeshkamath89/sdk-api/sdk-api-src/content/winbase/nf-winbase-setthreadexecutionstate.md

 Enables an application to inform the system that it is in use, thereby preventing the system from entering sleep or turning off the display while the application is running.

+This API cannot be called from a Windows service.

 ## -parameters

 ### -param esFlags [in]